-SECTION 5 – RULES OF ORDER: All proceedings of this Post shall be conducted under and pursuant to Robert's Rules of Order, Revised except as herein otherwise provided.
+SECTION 3 – All proceedings of the Post shall be conducted under and pursuant to Robert's Rules of Order, Revised except as herein otherwise provided.

+SECTION 4 –Delegates and alternates to District and Department conventions shall be elected at a regular meeting of the Post to be held at least twenty days prior to the date of such convention.

+SECTION 5 – All resolutions of National, Department, or District scope presented to this Post by a member or reported to this Post by a committee shall embody the opinion of this Post on the subject and shall be approved by the Post at a regular meeting before forwarding to the District.

-SECTION 6 –LIMITATIONS OF LIABILITIES: This Post shall incur, or cause to be incurred, no liability nor obligation whatever that shall subject to liability any other Post, subdivision, group of men, members of The American Legion, or other individuals, corporations, or organizations.
+SECTION 6 – This Post shall incur, or cause to be incurred, no liability nor obligation whatever that shall subject to liability any other Post, subdivision, group of men/women, members of The American Legion, or other individuals, corporations, or organizations.

-SECTION 7 – FINANCES:
+SECTION 7 – Finances:

-A. The revenues of this Post shall be derived from annual membership dues and from such other sources as may be approved by the Post.
+A. The revenues of this Post shall be derived from annual membership dues and from such other sources as approved by the Post.

 B. The Post dues shall be determined on an annual basis and are payable by December 31 for the succeeding year.